 Devin and I stayed at the Gamboa Rainforest Resort in the heart of Soberania National Park.
 Gamboa is about an hour’s drive from the Panama City airport and, much to our delight, the nearer you get to the resort, the denser the surrounding forest.
 The resort itself sits on 340 acres of protected woodlands on the Chagres River which feeds the manmade lakes of the Panama Canal, and it is comprised of a stunning main building which houses 150 guest accommodations, including 43 apartment-style villas originally built in the 1920’s to house canal workers.

 In the main building, the resort’s immense, multi-storied lobby is a soaring, open-spaced atrium with views of the river.
 From here, guests can see the surrounding landscape, terraced grounds, and oversized pool with swim-up bar and cascading, stone water falls.
-There is a 7,000-square-foot spa, and public facilities including the fitness center, library, arcade, business center with computers for Internet access, three restaurants and a marina.
+There is a 7,000-square-foot Clarins spa, and public facilities including the fitness center, library, arcade, business center with computers for Internet access, three restaurants and a marina.

 Throughout the building and its grounds you’ll find marvelous ironwork plant and animal sculptures as well as a number of soothing waterfalls and small, beautifully planted reflecting pools.
 The thoughtfully designed resort harmoniously reflects the lush, green forests and flowing river, and does not overwhelm or interrupt its natural setting.

-Our room was a beautiful, two-story junior suite ($300 per night in the high season) with a balcony overlooking the Chagres River and the rolling rain forest beyond.
+Our room was a beautiful, two-story junior suite ($450 per night in the high season) with a balcony overlooking the Chagres River and the rolling rain forest beyond.
 The hammock on the balcony was Devin’s favorite perch from which to scan the tropical surroundings.
 A spiral staircase leads to the second floor loft for the kids.
 With two twin beds and a bathroom, the loft overlooks the first floor seating area below and enjoys the same stunning views.
-The first floor is also where you’ll find a wonderful, air-conditioned master bedroom with a king-sized bed, sofa, writing desk, TV, roomy closets, an electronic safe, direct dial telephone, coffee maker, wireless Internet access, and ceiling fans, and it is decorated with simple, tropical charm.
+The first floor is also where you’ll find a wonderful, air-conditioned master bedroom with a king-sized bed, sofa, writing desk, TV, roomy closets, an electronic safe, direct dial telephone, coffee maker, WiFi and ceiling fans, and it is decorated with simple, tropical charm.

 The eco-tourism resort is all about the rainforest and a number of guided excursions are available.
 Our first rainforest encounter was a boat trip up the Chagres River to Monkey Island.
 Along the way we passed two crocodiles and some iguanas as well as a number of exotic birds.
 When we arrived at the island, we were immediately greeted by a group of eagerly waiting, white-faced Capuchin monkeys.
 These friendly little primates that call this island home know that tourists mean food; we were given bits of apple with which to feed them while we remained in the boat.
 The monkeys then climbed out onto the nearest branch or the boat’s canopy and greedily, but lovingly, plucked the apples from our hands — a giddy thrill for the kids on board (the adults, too).
 Farther on, we were fortunate enough to see two of the more elusive Howler monkeys and a family of capibarra (the world’s largest rodents).

 These boat trips are also available at night.
 As you motor upriver, the guide scans the water with a spotlight.
 An orange spot of reflected light means a cayman (a smaller version of the crocodile) is about.
 The boats are able to pull right up alongside the reptiles and you can observe them as they float lazily atop the dense water plants.
 Small bats skim the water catching fish who jump out of the river to grab the millions of bugs that swarm the surface.
-Although malaria killed 25,000 people when the French attempted to build the Canal in the early 1800's, you need not worry.
+Although malaria killed 25,000 people when the French attempted to build the Canal in the early 1800’s, you need not worry.
 Malaria was eradicated by the Americans before they took over the building of the Canal in 1850 and, as noted, the insects are much less bothersome in the summer season.
 (Always check with the CDC for recommended vaccinations and illness prevention tips before traveling to any tropical country.)

 The Gamboa Rainforest Resort built and maintains the only aerial tram in Panama, and a ride from the rainforest floor up through the canopy to a 90-foot-tall lookout is truly an unforgettable experience.
 As you ascend, you need to keep a keen eye peeled for wildlife.
 Devin was the hero of our five-person gondola when he spotted an almost perfectly camouflaged tree iguana.